United vs. Air Canada: Which is the better Chase transfer partner?

 Domestic U.S.

 I looked at a number of one-way routes within the U.S. and recorded economy award prices.
-I would have liked to have also recorded domestic first class award prices, but United so rarely makes these available at the saver level that it was difficult to find enough data points.
+I would have liked to have also recorded domestic first class award prices, but United so rarely makes these available to partners that it was difficult to find enough data points.
 Note that United’s award pricing is dynamic and so real world results will vary.

 Route United Miles Required United Fees Air Canada Miles Required Air Canada Fees